figtools/figgy.docs/docs/getting-started/sandbox.md

 No single role can do everything, so feel free to try different roles!

-All changes you make in the Figgy Sandbox will be broadcast to all people perusing our
+Have fun, all changes you make in the Figgy Sandbox will be broadcast to all people perusing this page!
-<a href="https://www.figgy.dev/tabs/sandbox/" target="_blank">Figgy Sandbox</a> page.

 ### Login